marmelab/coPostgresQuery/README.md

 - table: the table name
 - fields: list of fields to insert
-- identifier: the field used to select the entity to delete
+- primaryKey: One or more fields representing the primary key.
+Accept array or single value. (default: `id`)

 #### Parameters

-- ids: list of ids of the entity to delete
+- identifierList: list of identifier either an array of single value for a single primaryKey field, or an array of literal if several fields:`[{ id1: value, id2: otherValue }, ...]`.
+All configured primaryKey fields must be given a value.

 ### upsertOne